cgpoh/datahub/metadata-integration/java/acryl-spark-lineage/README.md

 **platform instance and env:**

-The default value for env is 'PROD' and the platform instance is None. env and platform instances can be set for all datasets using configurations 'spark.datahub.metadata.dataset.env' and 'spark.datahub.metadata.dataset.platformInstace'.
+The default value for env is 'PROD' and the platform instance is None. env and platform instances can be set for all datasets using configurations 'spark.datahub.metadata.dataset.env' and 'spark.datahub.metadata.dataset.platformInstance'.
 If spark is processing data that belongs to a different env or platform instance, then 'path_alias' can be used to specify `path_spec` specific values of these. 'path_alias' groups the 'path_spec_list', its env, and platform instance together.